- 6 points

 - Level 3 elective

-- This unit describes how complex phenomenological and behavioural dysfunctions, such as schizophrenia and major affective disorders, are produced by abnormalities of brain function.
-The lectures go into detail on system, cellular, molecular and genetic mechanisms of selected psychiatric disorders and the therapeutic action of medications for those disorders.
-Laboratories cover stereotaxic surgical procedures for the localisation of drug effects on behaviour to specific brain regions.
+- This unit describes how complex phenomenological and behavioural dysfunctions, such as schizophrenia, major affective disorders and neurodegenerative diseases, are produced by abnormalities of brain function.
+The lectures go into detail on system, cellular, molecular and genetic mechanisms of selected psychiatric and neurologic disorders and the therapeutic mechanisms of action of medications for those disorders.

 - Students are able to (1) understand the cellular, molecular and/or genetic principles relevant to pharmacological therapeutic issues of selected psychiatric disorders; (2) learn the basic characteristics of drug–central nervous system (CNS) interactions and apply them to major affective disorders, schizophrenia, addiction and anxiety disorders; and (3) gain practical experience in specific brain region neurotoxic presynaptic terminal lesioning and the subsequent behavioural effects of drugs that act presynaptically and postsynaptically, as an illustration of (a) alteration of drug effects as a consequence of brain damage; (b) recovery and compensation processes available to the CNS; and (c) methods of localisation of brain function, drug administration and neurologic assessment in an animal model of Parkinson's disease.